wouterboomsma/eigency/README.md

 C++ functions returning a reference to an Eigen Matrix/Array can also be transferred to numpy arrays without copying their content.
-Assume we have a class with a single getter function, returning an Eigen matrix member:
+Assume we have a class with a single getter function that returns an Eigen matrix member:

 ```c++